FormalIngenieroniel/AWS-web-ETL/README.md

 - Amazon S3 (for data lake storage as Parquet)
 - AWS Athena (for querying the cataloged data)
 - Amazon RDS (with Sakila database schema)
-- Python (with boto3 and React for develoment abd deployment)
+- Python (with React for develoment and deployment)

 ---